unicef/design-system/kitchen.md

 </div>

-Also, we have input + button group:
+Also, it is possible to group an input with a button:

 <div class="doc-example">
   <div class="input-group">